 Located in the heart of Yorkshire’s textile industry, WooltexUK have been designers and manufacturers of textile fabrics since 1996.
-An independent, family owned business, we pride ourselves on excellent customer service, quality and innovation.
+Wool is at the heart of everything we do.
+We pride ourselves on excellent customer service, the very highest quality standards and market leading innovation.

-Our main sales focus has been the supply of contract upholstery fabrics for office seating, public buildings and concert halls but we also supply fabrics used in the manufacture of window blinds.
-Most of our sales are exported for distribution within the EU and beyond.
+Wooltex are manufacturers of fabrics used in office seating, public buildings and concert halls.
+Most of out sales are exported for distribution withing the EU, and beyond.

 Our strong technical team linked to investment in the latest machine technology, enables us produce world class fabric designs quickly and efficiently.
 We continually research and develop new product areas and production methods to meet the needs of our customers.
 Staff training needs are continually reviewed and employee advancement within the organisation is actively encouraged.